 These are especially made for aviation purposes.
 Manufactured in different types, lengths and with steel braided protection if so required by you.
 They can be made on special order with fittings attached and are even used in the automotive industry.

 For fuel and oil lines you may want to select the high temperature high pressure hose, this is the one with the steel braid.
-Ideal for engine installations!
+We consider it ideal for engine installations!